victorsanantonio/pywlan/README.md

 # wlanvenom
-Python project which implements some utilities using the scapy module.
+Simple Python console application which includes some utilities using scapy module.